tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “And as for Salem—well, he knew the Rebecca incident was too close of a call to be taking any more risks.
 He started a new church—ours—but he moved all of his operations from prying eyes—to this very camp!”

 The girl looked out in the distance and our heads mimicked hers.
-We were looking at an amphitheater where there hung giant purple curtains atop an expensive looking stage.
+We were looking at an amphitheater where there hung giant purple curtains atop an expensive-looking stage.

 “This is where he planned to finish his magnum opus, The Patchwork Veil—while simultaneously building an undead army for his master.
 The dark lord he intended to bring through the veil—the demon Duke known as Murmur.